CapTen101/VLC-docs/support/faq/faqwindows.rst

 How do I adjust audio delay?
 ++++++++++++++++++++++++++++

-During playback you can press k or j to adjust audio delay (adjust step is 50 ms).
+During playback you can press :kbd:`k` or :kbd:`j` to adjust audio delay (adjust step is 50 ms).

+If audio is ahead of image, press :kbd:`j`. if audio is behind image, press :kbd:`k`.

+Or the other way round; negations can be pretty confusing.

 How can I play external audio track with video?
 +++++++++++++++++++++++++++++++++++++++++++++++